-The International Support Office holds a seminar twice a year for international students who will rent an apartment in Japan for the first time.
+The International Support Center holds a seminar twice a year for international students who will rent an apartment in Japan for the first time.
 The date and time, and how to register will be announced from your department and on various websites.

 You can also refer to the materials of the most recent seminar below.